Exercise 1

 rotated-triangles

 Define it as barbie-bowtie.
-You can use the color "pink" or make official Barbie pink via the color function with a RGB values of 218, 24, and 132 respectively.
+You can use the use official Barbie pink via the color function with a RGB values of 218, 24, and 132 respectively.
+The triangle’s should both be equilateral with side-length 50 (hint: the rotate angle with 30 and -30)!

 Activity 8.
 Flag of Chicago